SimoneRebora/IGEL2021_TrainingSchool/README.md

 ### Preparation

 No need to install software on your machine.
-We will mainly use online platforms like RStudio Cloud and Google Colab.
+We will mainly use online platforms like *RStudio Cloud* and *Google Colab*.
 Only requirement: to have an active Google (gmail) account.

 ### Program